 Confession: I grew up in the church, actively participated in youth group, attended Christian schools from first grade through university, served and led in several ministry capacities, and was virtually Bible illiterate.
 True story.

 I memorized well-known verses and could easily find scripture to meet a particular need.
-I wrote topical devotions and sent pretty Bible-based notes to friends for encouragement, but had a limited understanding of how they fit together and into the greater gospel story.
-I loved God desperately and believed I had been called to a life committed to Him but didn’t realize how little I understood His Word until I really began studying it several years ago.
+I wrote topical devotions and sent pretty Bible-based notes to friends for encouragement, but had limited understanding of how they fit together and into the greater gospel story.
+I loved God desperately and believed I had been called to a life committed to Him, but was struggling and striving in my faith.
+I didn’t realize how little I knew His Word until I really began studying it several years ago.

 It was at a Women’s Leadership training session at our church when things started to change.
 We were asked to reflect on a small passage of scripture – To read it over several times for context and content, explore the cross-references, look for repeated words and phrases, pray through the text, and journal about what we learned.
 It was the first time I experienced both conviction and grief over the way I had studied scripture in the past and felt a deep longing to know it, understand it, and allow it to change me.
 I spent the next two years delving into the Word in a way that involved both heart and mind and committed to a method of study that truly revitalized both my understanding of the Bible AND my relationship with Christ.